 Network Like a Ninja

-If you have friends/family who work for the airline, work it baby!
-Shamelessly beg them to see if they can help you to get an upgrade.
-Airlines often give employees vouchers for family/friends and it costs your contact nothing to share the goodies with you.
+If you have friends/family who work for the airline, work it, baby!
+Shamelessly beg them to see if they can help with how to get flight upgrades.
+Airlines often give employees vouchers for family/friends, and it costs your contact nothing to share the goodies with you.

 Flight attendants sometimes look to move passengers (especially solo travellers) to allow families to sit together, or to make a trip more comfortable for passengers in the less desirable seats.
-Booking that middle seat is risky, as you may end up stuck with it, but it’s a good strategy to try, particularly on shorter flights.
+Booking that middle seat is risky, as you may end up stuck with it, but it’s an excellent strategy to try, particularly on shorter flights.

-How to Get Flight Upgrades: At Check In
+How to Get Flight Upgrades: What to do At Check-In